casualshammy/NameplateAuras/README.md

 **/nauras** - opens options dialog
 **/nauras ver** - asks raid/guild members if they have NAuras installed
 **/nauras test** - enables/disables test mode
-**/nauras max-auras N** - sets the maximum number of icons you want to see on every nameplate.
-N is number of icons, N = 0 disables this function

 ## Call to arms